IzetopeDev/PythonWebProj/DevLog.md

 All DevLog changes done on **"main" branch.**
 When experimenting with new stuff **_create a new branch_**!

+## 080424
+### 1520
+I managed to get the sliding animation for the welcome to work.
+But I still need to **make a loading screen**.
+The font just doesn't load in time before the animation plays.
+It's going to be damn janky. :/
+Some isssues I'm currently facing is that I don't actually know what is considered as fully loaded versus paritally loaded.
+Or if I can even just check if certain fonts are loaded yet.
+If I can check only certain parts can just load those first it will be great.
+It could also be that it was a mistake using obscure, but good looking, webfonts

 ## 070424
 ### 1135
 So, after some thinking, I probably will be **using flask** for this particular project.
 Through it I plan to learn the basics.
 Then I'll **pick up sql** for databasing stuff.
 Up till now I"ve mostly just been hardcoding some of the permanent stuff like the intro page and nav bar into the html and css.
 I don't even know if that's what I should be doing, cuz idk what flask needs me to do in the front-end side of things.
 Hopefully nothing too much needs to change.
 I haven't even included a js beacuse I wasn't sure if it will interfere with the python code.